Nurses (Canadian TV series): Production

 The series is produced by Corus Entertainment, which partnered with ICF Films and eOne in association with Piazza Entertainment.
 It was renewed for a second season by Global, which went into production in March 2020.
-As of October 2022, there has yet to be an announcement for a third season.
+As of October 2022, there had yet to be an announcement for a third season.
+In March 2023, it was announced that the series had been quietly cancelled according to TVSeriesFinale.com, and the show ending production with no further renewal announcements made by Global or NBC for a third season.